-Meet three graduates who travelled to Malaysia, Mexico and Brazil as part of their studies and learn how their experiences helped shape their global careers and prepared them for practice.
+Meet three graduates who travelled to Malaysia, Mexico and Brazil as part of their studies and see how their experiences helped shape their global careers.

 Evgenia Stancheva, Master of International Business